vlipco/glider/readme.md

 * Documentation
 * Examples

-== Copyright
+== License

-Released by Vlipco under The MIT License
+Released by Vlipco S.A.S (Colombia) under The MIT License